MarcosCostaDev/ImprovedApi/README.md

 # ImprovedApi
-Base api to use in projects.
-Its include Dotnet Core 2.1, Mediator, Automapper, Flunt.
+ImprovedApi is the best way to create a complex and security API.
+It has many modern patterns that you will need to build any api, you will work with follows:
+- CQRS
+- DDD
+- Fluent Validation
+- Events

-# This package is available through Nuget Packages: https://www.nuget.org/packages/ImprovedApi
+This package is available through Nuget Packages: https://www.nuget.org/packages/ImprovedApi

-## To Install this Nuget package
+## Dependency
+- dotnetcore 2.1

 ### Nuget Package Manager
 `PM > Install-Package ImprovedApi`
 ### .NET Cli